insertmike/crontab-ui/README.md

 Project motivation
 --

-As a team we aim to simplify the use of command-line commands that aim to schedule tasks for the user, by building a user friendly interface for a 'task scheduler', which otherwise is not very user friendly.
+As a team we aim to simplify the use of command-line commands that aim to schedule tasks for the user, by building a more user friendly interface for a UNIX 'task scheduler'.

 Description:
 --